microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/umworkerprocess-creating-webshell.md

-# Exchange vulnerability creating webshells via UMWorkerProcess
+# Exchange vulnerability creating web shells via UMWorkerProcess

 This query was originally published in the threat analytics report, "Exchange Server zero-days exploited in the wild".